* This is the Consumer Version. *

 The cause is corrected or treated if possible.

 The nervous system has central and peripheral parts.
 The central nervous system includes the brain and spinal cord.
 The peripheral nervous system includes the nerves that connect the body’s tissues with the brain and spinal cord.
-Peripheral nerves include autonomic nerves (see Overview of the Autonomic Nervous System), which automatically (unconsciously) regulate body processes.
+Peripheral nerves include autonomic nerves, which automatically (unconsciously) regulate body processes.
 Peripheral nerves also include somatic nerves, the nerves that connect with muscles under voluntary (conscious) control or with sensory receptors in the skin.

 Autonomic neuropathies are a type of peripheral neuropathy, a disorder in which peripheral nerves are damaged throughout the body.
 In autonomic neuropathies, there is much more damage to the autonomic nerves than to the somatic nerves.